Zentrum für Migrationskirchen: Parishes in the centre

 The Hansomang community comprises about 70 people from South Korea.
-Accompanied by piano, its white-robed choir sings during Sunday each louder than usual in Switzerland, otherwise the service is traditionally reformed, well-tempered and calmly.
+Accompanied by piano, its white-robed choir sings during Sunday each louder than usual in Switzerland, otherwise the service is traditionally reformed, well-tempered and calm.
 Hansomang was founded in 2002, supported by the Presbyterian Church of Korea and the Presbyterian Church in Korea, and maintains a partnership with the Federation of Swiss Protestant Churches.
 The Korean community in Bern is connected to Hansomang as a sister church.

-Eglise Evangélique missionaries International EEM is a free church from the Republic of the Congo, founded in 1992, and practicing a rollicking, rhythmic, unleashed Sunday service.
+Eglise Evangélique missionaries International (EEM) is a free church from the Republic of the Congo, founded in 1992, and practicing a rollicking, rhythmic, unleashed Sunday service.
 Jeanette acts in worship as a presenter, accompanied by a six-member all-female band.
 The Francophone community is Protestant, but influenced by Evangelicals in the USA and by the Pentecostal free churches of South Africa.
 The church is decidedly missionary-oriented and distributes leaflets on the streets.
 It practices the "reverse mission" of migrant churches; the people that were converted to Christianity by European missionaries, bring the Gospel back to Europe.

 The Oikos Church has its origins in Sri Lanka and was founded in 2004.
 The Protestant community supports people in Sri Lanka and India, which have suffered losses during the war and need help to survive.
 On Sunday morning about one hundred believers gather for two and a half hours of service.
 Children running around, the atmosphere is lively, the air stuffy, a youth worker participates also, and all is accompanied by keyboards and electric piano, praise, and believers witness their experience usually in the Tamil language.
 During the prayer all speak to himself.
 Most of the community members refuged to Switzerland in 1989, and about 30% of them gained the Swiss citizenship.

 Igreja de Língua Portuguesa de Evangélica Zurique IELPZ was also founded in 1992 in Zürich.
 The members come from Latin America, Africa and Europe.
 The services are held in Portuguese and translated into German.

 Suomalainen Seurakunta (Finnish parish) was founded in 2002, and compatriots in Zürich a piece of the Finnish church community.